 Before the final roasting the tea must be sorted (fan ji).
 The tea is first sieved through bamboo to remove all the fannings, which are later used in tea bags.
 The larger leaves are then spread out on large tables where they are sorted by size and quality by hand.
 This is necessary at this stage because different grades of tea are roasted in different ways.
-Usually, lower grade Oolong teas have always been given a heavier roast to cover up the defects in the tea.
-In places like Wuyi-and here in Bei Pu as well-lower grade tea is also often a blend of different kinds of leaves and cultivars, so the roast helps bring a kind of uniformity to these teas.
+Usually, lower grade oolong teas have always been given a heavier roast to cover up the defects in the tea.
+In places like Wuyi-and here in Beipu as well-lower grade tea is also often a blend of different kinds of leaves and cultivars, so the roast helps bring a kind of uniformity to these teas.
+The highest grades will be composed exclusively of buds.

 The final roasting is divided into three stages.
 It is done in large, round bamboo roasters with electric elements underneath that are meant to mimic the heat of charcoal, which was used traditionally.
 Mr. Gu would love to use charcoal to roast his tea, but recently the prices of hardwood charcoal have risen dramatically.
-Taiwan has a very unique kind of smokeless charcoal made from Long Yen trees.
-We actually use it here at the center to heat all our water.
-It is renowned worldwide for the amazing influence it can have on roasting Oolong tea, but the tree grows slowly and over-harvesting has driven the prices beyond what most any farmer could afford.
-Mr. Gu therefore roasts his highest grade Oriental Beauty with charcoal and uses electric roasters for the four lower grades.
+Taiwan has a very unique kind of smokeless charcoal made from dragon eye trees.
+We actually use it here at the Center to heat all our water.
+It is renowned worldwide for the amazing influence it can have on roasting oolong tea, but the tree grows slowly and over-harvesting has driven the prices beyond what most farmers can afford.
+Mr. Gu therefore roasts his highest grade

+Eastern Beauty with charcoal and uses electric roasters for the four lower grades.

-The first roast is only two to four hours long, and is called the "zhou jing pei".
+The first roast is only two to four hours long, and is called the "zhou jing pei (做驚焙)."
 It awakens the tea from its slumber.
-Then there is a second roast called the

-"pei tze di" which begins to enhance the tea and bring out its unique flavors.
+Then there is a second roast called the "pei ze di (焙之蒂)," which begins to enhance the tea and bring out its unique flavors.
 It is "roasting the body" of the tea.
-The final roast is where the real favor is enshrined in this amazing tea, called the "pei xiang wei", which means that it locks in the fragrance.
-This is the point at which Mr. Gu uses charcoal for his highest grade teas.
+The final roast is where the real favor is enshrined into this amazing tea, is called the "pei xiang wei (焙香味)," which means that it locks in the fragrance.
+This is the point at which Mr. Gu uses charcoal for his highest grade